MobilityData/gtfs.org/docs/en/getting_started/features/flexible_services.md

 ##  Booking Rules

-Booking rules can be used to enable users to reserve a trip on a demand-responsive service.
+Booking Rules can be used to enable users to reserve a trip on a demand-responsive service.
 These rules outline the necessary prerequisites for successful bookings and provide contact information where users can make trip reservations.
-This feature should be used in conjunction with [Predefined Routes With Deviation](#predefined-routes-with-deviation), [Zone-based Demand Responsive Services](#zone-based-demand-responsive-services) and [Fixed-Stops Demand Responsive Services](#fixed-stops-demand-responsive-services) features, if such services require booking.
+This feature should be used in conjunction with [Predefined Routes with Deviation](#predefined-routes-with-deviation), [Zone-Based Demand Responsive Services](#zone-based-demand-responsive-services) and [Fixed-Stops Demand Responsive Services](#fixed-stops-demand-responsive-services) features, if such services require booking.

 | Files included                   | Fields included   |
 |----------------------------------|-------------------|